joewiz/learn-xquery/README.md

 - [XQuery, 2nd Edition: Search Across a Variety of XML Data](http://shop.oreilly.com/product/0636920035589.do), Priscilla Walmsley, O'Reilly 2015.
 The standard text for XQuery, updated for XQuery 3.1.
 Also introduces [functx](http://www.xqueryfunctions.com/).
 Doesn't cover the topic of building applications with XQuery; this is out of scope.
 - [eXist: A NoSQL Document Database and Application Platform](http://shop.oreilly.com/product/0636920026525.do), Erik Siegel and Adam Retter, 2014.
 If Walmsley is limited to the language, Siegel and Retter coherently introduce approaches to building applications with one popular XQuery-based platform, eXist.
 Example code for the book is [on GitHub](https://github.com/eXist-book/book-code).
+- [XQuery from the Experts](https://www.amazon.com/XQuery-Experts-Guide-Query-Language/dp/0321180607), A bit dated (2003), and probably only available second-hand, but there's a lot of material on the concepts and purpose and role of the language rather than just a tutorial or a reference manual.

 ## The specs